From the Provence of the Popes to the Luberon – Self-guided

 4 - Advanced - hilly and mountainous - 50 to 90 km

-Discover the Cabot Trail, a magnificent scenic route that runs along the coast of Cape Breton Island, between the sea and the mountains.
-The trail follows the north coast of the island and climbs up to the Highlands National Park, offering breathtaking views of the Atlantic Ocean.
+Discover the Cabot Trail, a stunning scenic route that winds along the coast of Cape Breton Island, nestled between the sea and the mountains.
+The trail follows the island’s northern coast and climbs up to the Highlands National Park, offering breathtaking views of the Atlantic.

-From there, you will reach Chéticamp, the Acadian heritage center of the region, for an overview of the area's French-speaking culture.
-You will then head to Sydney and its pretty harbor, via Bras d'Or Lake and its quiet roads.
+From there, you’ll reach Chéticamp, the region’s Acadian heritage hub, for a glimpse into the area’s Francophone culture.
+You’ll then head to Sydney and its charming harbor, via Bras d’Or Lake and its quiet roads.
 Take the opportunity to visit the Fortress of Louisbourg, the largest reconstruction of an 18th-century French fortified town on the continent.
-John Cabot captured the beauty of the region in 1497.
-Now it's your turn to do the same!
+Jean Cabot captured the full beauty of the region in 1497.
+Now it’s your turn to do the same!

-6 nights in two- to four-star hotels and motels, double occupancy;
+6 nights in two- to four-star hotels and motels, based on double occupancy;

 6 breakfasts;

-Not included: transportation to the passenger's departure point, luggage, and bicycle; equipment such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems; payment for ferry crossings. protection under the Travel Agents Customer Compensation Fund (TACCF), which is $1 per $1,000 and its applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; a guide; mechanical assistance and access to a support vehicle; costs incurred due to mechanical or physical issues; payment for ferry travel; coverage under the Travel Agents’ Client Compensation Fund (FICAV), i.e., $1 per $1,000 and the applicable discount.

-6 nights in two- to four-star hotels and motels, double occupancy;
+6 nights in two- to four-star hotels and motels, based on double occupancy;

 6 breakfasts;

-Not included: transportation to the passenger's departure point, luggage, and bicycle; equipment such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems; payment for ferry crossings. protection under the Travel Agents Customer Compensation Fund (TACCF), which is $1 per $1,000 and its applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; a guide; mechanical assistance and access to a support vehicle; costs incurred due to mechanical or physical issues; payment for ferry travel; coverage under the Travel Agents’ Client Compensation Fund (FICAV), i.e., $1 per $1,000 and the applicable discount.

 Baddeck

-Moderately difficult route: hilly and mountainous, relatively significant elevation changes; 50 to 90 km.
+Fairly difficult route: hilly and mountainous, with relatively steep climbs; 50 to 90 km.

 Baddeck

-Moderately difficult route: hilly and mountainous, relatively significant elevation changes; 50 to 90 km.
+Fairly difficult route: hilly and mountainous, with relatively steep climbs; 50 to 90 km.

 Day 1